elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > <a href="http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-1-installation/rhel6_install_add_partition/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-1-installation/rhel6_install_add_partition/']);" rel="attachment wp-att-5700"><img class="alignnone size-full wp-image-5700" alt="rhel6 install add partition RHCSA and RHCE Chapter 1   Installation" src="http://virtuallyhyper.com/wp-content/uploads/2012/12/rhel6_install_add_partition.png" width="664" height="577" title="RHCSA and RHCE Chapter 1   Installation" /></a>
 >
-> *   **Mount Point:** Enter the partition&#8217;s mount point.
+> *   **Mount Point:** Enter the partition's mount point.
 For example, if this partition should be the root partition, enter /; enter /boot for the /boot partition, and so on.
 You can also use the pull-down menu to choose the correct mount point for your partition.
 For a swap partition the mount point should not be set — setting the filesystem type to swap is sufficient.
 > *   **File System Type**: Using the pull-down menu, select the appropriate file system type for this partition
 > *   **Allowable Drives**: This field contains a list of the hard disks installed on your system.
-If a hard disk&#8217;s box is highlighted, then a desired partition can be created on that hard disk.
+If a hard disk's box is highlighted, then a desired partition can be created on that hard disk.
 If the box is not checked, then the partition will never be created on that hard disk.
 By using different checkbox settings, you can have anaconda place partitions where you need them, or let anaconda decide where partitions should go
 > *   **Size (MB)**: Enter the size (in megabytes) of the partition.
 Note, this field starts with 200 MB; unless changed, only a 200 MB partition will be created.
-> *   **Additional Size Options**: Choose whether to keep this partition at a fixed size, to allow it to &#8220;grow&#8221; (fill up the available hard drive space) to a certain point, or to allow it to grow to fill any remaining hard drive space available.
+> *   **Additional Size Options**: Choose whether to keep this partition at a fixed size, to allow it to "grow" (fill up the available hard drive space) to a certain point, or to allow it to grow to fill any remaining hard drive space available.
 > *   If you choose **Fill all space up to (MB)**, you must give size constraints in the field to the right of this option.
 This allows you to keep a certain amount of space free on your hard drive for future use.
 > *   F**orce to be a primary partition**: Select whether the partition you are creating should be one of the first four partitions on the hard drive.
 If unselected, the partition is created as a logical partition
 > *   **Encrypt:** Choose whether to encrypt the partition so that the data stored on it cannot be accessed without a passphrase, even if the storage device is connected to another system.